helloyifan/yfjd01.github.io/Algorithms and Data Structures/Algorithms Summary.md

-In the spirit of trying…
+***In the spirit of trying…***

+# Basic

-Big O
+## Big O
 Big O time is the language and metric we use to describe the efficiency of algorithms.

-Time Complexity
+## Time Complexity
 This is the concept of asymptotic runtime or big O time, means.
 We could describe the data transfer algorithm as:

-Electronic Transfer: O(s) where s is the file size.
+**Electronic Transfer**: O(s) where s is the file size.
 This means that the time to transfer the file increases linearly with the size of the file.

 Airplane Transfer: O(1) with respect to the size of the file.
 As the size of the file increases, it won't take any longer to get the file to your friend.
 The time is constant.

 No matter how big the constant is and how slow the linear increase, linear will at some point surpass constant.

-Log N Runtimes:
+## Log N Runtimes:
 We commonly see O(log N) in runtimes.
 Where does this come from?

 Let's look at binary search as an example, In binary search we are looking for an example x in an N-element sorted array.
 We start off with an N-element array to search.
 Then, after a single step we're down to N/2 element then N/4 we stop when we either find the value or just down to one element.

 The total runtime is the a matter of how many steps (dividing N by 2 each time) we can take until N becomes 1.
 Aka HOw many times can we multiply 1 by 2 until we get N.

-2^k = N - > log2N = k
+`2^k = N - > log2N = k`

 This is a good takeaway for you to have.
 When you see a problem where the number of elements in the problem in the space gets halved each time, that will likely be O(log N) runtime .

 This is the same reason why finding elements in a binary tree takes O(log N).
 With each comparison, we go either left or right.
 Half the nodes are on each side, so we cut the problem space in half each time.

-Recursive Runtimes
+## Recursive Runtimes
-O(branches^depth) = O(2^n)ish aka exponential
+`O(branches^depth) = O(2^n)ish aka exponential`

 When you have a recursive function that makes multiple calls, The runtime will often (but not always) look like O(branches^depth) where branches is the number of times each recursive call branches.
 In the case with 2 branches it will be O(2^n)

 Remember that recursive algorithms take at least O(n) space, where n is the depth of the recursive call.

-Array and Strings
+# Array and Strings

-Hash Tables
+### Hash Tables
 A hash table is a data structure that maps keys to values for highly efficient lookup.
 There are a number of ways of implementing this.
 (TODO exercise)

-We use an array of linked lists and a hard code function.
-To intset a key (which might be a string or essentially any other data type)f
+We use an array of linked lists and a hash code function to insert a key (which might be a string or essentially any other data type).

-Implementation of Hable: Array of linked lists and a hashcode function that uses array index
+Implementation of Hash Table: Array of linked lists and a hash-code function that uses array index

-First compute the keys int hash code.
+First compute the keys in hash code.
 Note that two different keys could have the same hash code.

-Then,map the hashcode to an index in the array.
-This could e be done hash(key)%array_length.
+Then, map the hash-code to an index in the array.
+This could be done hash(key)%array_length.
 Two different hash codes could map to the same index

 At this index, there is a linked list of keys and values.
 Store the key and value in this index.
 We must use a linked list because of collisions, you could have two different keys

-ArrayList and Resizable Arrays
+## ArrayList and Resizable Arrays
 Also called lists which are automatically resizable.
 Java arrays are fixed length.
 The size is defined when you create the array

 ArrayList: An array like structure that offers dynamic resizing.
 It resizes itself as needed while still providing O(1) access

-Amortized insertion runtime O(1):
+## Amortized insertion runtime O(1):

 Suppose you have an array of size N. We can work backwards to compute how many elements we copied at each capacity increase.
 Observer that when we increase the array of K elements, the array was previously half the size.
 Therefore we need to copy K/2 elements to the new array.
 Thus in order to insert N elements it roughly takes N/2+ N/4 +...
 2+ 1 which is a value that's less the N so its not O(N) time its O(1) time

-StringBuilder
+## StringBuilder

 Used for concatenating a list of strings.
 We use StringBuilders when concatenation strings because it doesn't require us to copy over the string which is pretty in-efficient over time ie sentence = sentence + w; is creating and copying a new string while sentence.append(S); is more like the resizable array we described earlier

-Linked Lists
+## Linked Lists

-A linked list is a data structure that represents a sequence of nodes.
+* A `linked list` is a data structure that represents a sequence of nodes.
-In a singly linked list, each node points to the next node in the linked list.
+* In a `singly linked list`, each node points to the next node in the linked list.
-A doubly linked list give each node pointers to both the next node and the previous node.
+* A `doubly linked list` give each node pointers to both the next node and the previous node.
-If you'd like to find the Kth element in the list, you will need to iterate through K elements.
+* If you'd like to find the Kth element in the list, you will need to iterate through K elements.

-The "Runner" Technique
+## The "Runner" Technique
-The "runner" or second pointer technique is used in many linked list problems.
+* The "runner" or second pointer technique is used in many linked list problems.
-The runner technique means you iterate through the linked list with two pointers simultaneously, with one ahead of the other
+* The runner technique means you iterate through the linked list with two pointers simultaneously, with one ahead of the other

 The "fast" node might be ahead by a fixed amount, or it might be hopping multiple nodes for each one node that the "slow node" iterates through.

-Two Pointer in Linked List
+## Two Pointer in Linked List
 Given a linked list, determine if it has a cycle in it.
 Using the two pointer technique If there is no cycle, the fast pointer will stop at the end of the linked list If there is a cycle, the fast pointer will eventually meet with slow pointer

-Array-related Techniques
+# Array-related Techniques

-Stacks and Queues
+## Stacks and Queues

 Questions on stacks and queues will be much easier to handle if you are comfortable with the ins and outs of the data structure.
 The problems can be quite tricky though.
 While some problems might be slight modification on the original data structure, others will have much more complex challenges.

-Implementing a stack
+## Implementing a stack
 The stack data structure is precisely what it sounds like: a stack of data.

 A stack uses LIFO (last-in first-out) ordering.
 That is, as in a stack of dinner plates.
 The most recent item added to the stack is the first item to be removed

-Stacks will have the following operations pop(): Remove the top item from the stack push(item): Add an item to the top of the stack peek(): Return the top of the stack isEmpty(): Return true if and only if the stack is empty
+Stacks will have the following operations
+`pop()`: Remove the top item from the stack `push(item)`: Add an item to the top of the stack `peek()`: Return the top of the stack
+`isEmpty()`: Return true if and only if the stack is empty

 Unlike an array a stack does not offer constant time access to the ith item.
 However it does allow constant time adds and removes, as it doesn't require shifting elements around
 One case where stacks are often useful is in certain recursive algorithms.
-Sometimes you need to push temporary data onto a stack as you recurse, but the remove them as you backtack (for example, because the recursive check failed).
+Sometimes you need to push temporary data onto a stack as you recurse, but the remove them as you backtrack (for example, because the recursive check failed).
 A stack offers an intuitive way to do this.

 At stack can also be used to implement a recursive algorithm iteratively.

-Implementing a Queue
+## Implementing a Queue
 A queue implements FIFO (first in first out) ordering.
 As in a line or queue at a ticket stand items are removed from the data structure in the same order that they are added.

-add(item): Add an item to the end of the list remove(): Remove the first time in the list peek(): Return the top of the queue isEmpty(): Return true if and only if the queue is empty
+`add(item)`: Add an item to the end of the list `remove()`: Remove the first time in the list `peek()`: Return the top of the queue
+`isEmpty()`: Return true if and only if the queue is empty

 It is especially easy to mess up the updating of the first and last nodes in the queue.
 Be sure to double check One place where queues are often used is in breadth first search or in implementing a cache

 In breadth-first search, for example we used a queue to store a list of the nodes that we need to process.
 Each time we process a node, we add its adjacent nodes to the back of the queue.
 This allows us to process nodes in the order in which they are viewed

-Trees and Graphs
+# Trees and Graphs

-Type of Trees
+## Type of Trees
 A nice way to understand a tree is with a recursive explanation.
 A tree is a data structure composed of nodes.
 Each tree has a root node.
 The root node has zero or more child nodes